B4stardOS/Bastard-OS/README.md

-# Bastard-OS
+# Bastard OS
-A Custom Version of Onion OS for the Miyoo Mini
+`A Custom Version of Onion OS for the Miyoo Mini`

-**NEW UPDATE AT** `06/01/2022`, IF YOU ARE USING A PREVIOUS VERSION BACKUP EVERYTHING AND COMPLETELY WIPE.
-A NEW FRAMEWORK IS INPLACE AS WELL AS `NEW SAVE AND STATE LOCATIONS`!
-DONT FORGET TO READ BELOW FOR ALL NEW INFORMATION!

 **Do you have a spare SD card?**